 The mechanics of the mobile and PC versions of Teamfight Tactics are nearly identical, with the only major difference being the type of currency that players use to purchase cosmetic upgrades.
 While players earn and spend Riot Points, or RP, on the PC, the mobile version of the auto-battler will display players’ local currencies, with costs converted to the nearest RP equivalent.

 Riot Games has also changed the minimum specifications for Teamfight Tactics on mobile.
 On the iOS, the game may be played using the iPhone 6s or newer, while on Android, it requires at least 2GB of RAM, Android 7 or later, Open GL version 3 or later, and a 64-bit OS.
-Teamfight Tactics was previously released for beta testing on Android, so players using older Android phones may want to check if their device still supports the game.
+Teamfight Tactics was previously released for beta testing on

 The auto-battler genre, also known as auto chess, started as a mod for DOTA 2.
 It has since spawned numerous titles, including DOTA Underlords from Valve and Teamfight Tactics from Riot Games.
 In auto-battlers, players select characters, upgrade them, equip them with items, and place them on the battlefield.
 The combat, however, is entirely out of players’ hands, while the characters battle it out to determine the last team standing.